Insect bites and stings

 - Stay with the person until medical help arrives.

-Redness, minor swelling, pain, or itching at the site of the bite generally go away in 3 - 7 days with no treatment, even if the affected area is large.
+Redness, minor swelling, pain, or itching at the site of the bite generally go away within 3 to 7 days with no treatment, even if the affected area is large.
 To relieve your symptoms, follow these steps:

 - Remove the stinger if it is still present by scraping the back of a credit card or other straight edged object across the stinger.
 Don't use tweezers to pull out the stinger -- that may release more venom.